 Pan Seared Scallops in a deliciously tangy lemon butter sauce.
 This recipe is done quickly, it’s flavorful and perfect for dinner with friends!

-I got three works for you; PAN SEARED SCALLOPS!
-The food you MUST try (if you haven’t) or seriously consider adding to your menu on a rotation basis!
+I got three words for you; PAN SEARED SCALLOPS!
+The food you MUST try (if you haven’t) or seriously consider adding to your menu on a rotating basis!
 And I mean to be pushy this time… I, for once, used to feel completely intimidated by cooking scallops and would only eat it at a restaurant, but that’s total non-sense because making scallops at home is easy and rather quick!

 Take this Lemon Butter Pan Seared Scallops recipe for example; it required no prep and it only takes 10-12 minutes from start to finish!